A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in the NeverWorld2 (NW2) configuration

 \subsection{Numerical issues and tuning}

-Preliminary experiments with the proposed ZB20 parameterizations demonstrated numerical instabilities accompanied by various runtime errors: ocean velocities are too large, interface height drops below the bathymetry, and NaN values in the prognostic fields.
+Preliminary experiments with the proposed ZB20-based parameterizations demonstrated numerical instabilities accompanied by various runtime errors, including too-large ocean velocities, interface height droping below the bathymetry, and NaN values in the prognostic fields.
 These issues are partly tied to the structure of isopycnals in NW2; for example, the significant part of the model area (40\%) is characterized by isopycnal layers with small thicknesses ($h_k \approx 10^{-2} \mathrm{m}$).
-To address this numerical instability, we applied two strategies: \begin{itemize} \item Switching the discretization of the ZB20 parameterization from the energy-conserving (Eq. \eqref{eq:ZB_scheme}) used in the Double Gyre to a non-conserving one (Eq. \eqref{eq:ZB_simple_scheme}).
-The non-conservative numerical scheme presumably introduces fewer aliasing errors because the multiplication operation follows the interpolation but not vice versa. \item Attenuating the parameterization in regions of geostrophically unbalanced flows.
-Similarly to \citeA{klower2018energy, juricke2019ocean}, we introduce the following attenuation function:
+To alleviate these numerical issues, we implemented two strategies: \begin{itemize} \item Switch the discretization of the ZB20-based parameterizations from the energy-conserving form (Eq. \eqref{eq:ZB_scheme}) used in the Double Gyre to a non-conserving one (Eq. \eqref{eq:ZB_simple_scheme}).
+The non-conservative numerical scheme presumably introduces fewer aliasing errors because the multiplication operation follows the interpolation. \item Attenuate the parameterization in regions of geostrophically unbalanced flows.
+Similar to \citeA{klower2018energy, juricke2019ocean}, we introduce the following attenuation function:

-The ZB20 stress tensor is multiplied by the attenuation function right before computing its divergence.
+The ZB20 stress tensor is multiplied by the attenuation function before computing its divergence.
 The inclusion of $\zeta^2$ into Eq. \eqref{eq:Klower_attenuation} is a proposed modification, which was found to improve the numerical stability.
-The expression $D^2+\widetilde{D}^2+\zeta^2$ is proportional to the hydrostatic stress of the ZB20 parameterization, and thus the attenuation allows to bound the predicted momentum flux.
+The expression $D^2+\widetilde{D}^2+\zeta^2$ is proportional to the isotropic stress of the ZB20 parameterization, and thus the attenuation bounds the predicted momentum flux.

-Note that the attenuation was inspired by a similar technique of shutting off the backscatter in high-strain regions proposed by \citeA{yankovsky2023}.
-The difference between the two approaches is little: we attenuate the parameterization smoothly while they shut off the backscatter abruptly; we use the inverse Coriolis parameter as a time scale while they use the time step (that is, the stability criteria). \end{itemize}
+Note that the attenuation was inspired by a similar technique of shutting off the backscatter in high-strain regions proposed by YBSZ24.
+The difference between the two approaches is small: we attenuate the parameterization smoothly while they shut off the backscatter abruptly.
+We use the inverse Coriolis parameter as a threshold time scale in the attenuation function while they use the time step (which is a non-physical parameter but useful because it is embedded in the numerical stability criteria). \end{itemize}

+We further note that we have modified the Smagorinsky coefficient in the $1/4^\circ$ resolution model, compared to the original NW2 setup.
+We are using the commonly used (and our default value) of $C_S=0.06$ instead of the relatively large value of $C_S=0.2$ in \citeA{marques2022neverworld2}.
+This change does not affect the reference unparametrized coarse resolution simulation (not shown).